Meet 8 Baylor women who blazed new trails in the sciences & engineering

 Louise Herrington Ornelas, the woman for whom Baylor’s nursing school is named, generously supported countless future Baylor nurses throughout her lifetime even though she was never an alumna herself.

 In 1999, her $13 million gift to the Baylor School of Nursing led to the school being formally named the Louise Herrington School of Nursing (LHSON).
-In 2015, another lead gift made possible the purchase of the Baptist General Convention of Texas building in Dallas, which has since become the new academic home for LHSON.
+In 2015, another lead gift made possible the purchase of the Baptist General Convention of Texas building in Dallas, which has since become the academic home for LHSON.
 Inbetween, she established the Lou Ornelas Endowment for the School of Nursing and the Louise Herrington Endowed Scholarship Fund in Nursing and supported a simulation lab to give Baylor nursing students the most real-world experience possible.

 There’s not enough room, even on a blog, to list every notable Baylor woman.
 But if there’s someone you think particularly deserves to be honored, please let us know!